Yu-Group/clinical-rule-vetting/readme.md

 Datasets must be tabular (or at least have interpretable input features), be reasonably large (e.g. have at least 100 positive and negative cases), and have a binary outcome.
+If this goes well, might also expand to other high-stakes datasets (e.g. COMPAS, loan risk).

 Possible data sources: [PECARN datasets](https://pecarn.org/datasets/) |  [Kaggle datasets](https://www.kaggle.com/search?q=healthcare+tag%3A%22healthcare%22) | [MDCalc](https://www.mdcalc.com/)